-To prevent climate change from reaching dangerous levels, the international community has agreed that global warming must not go beyond 2°C above pre-industrial temperatures.
+To prevent climate change from reaching dangerous levels, the international community has agreed that global warming must be kept below 2°C compared with the pre-industrial temperature.
 The EU is therefore working hard to cut its member countries' emissions and to promote strong action by other major polluters.
-It's also developing a strategy for dealing with the unavoidable impacts of a changing climate.
+It is also addressing the unavoidable impacts of a changing climate.

 Hiker on glacier.